jahin07/Handwritten-Digit-Recognition/README.md

 This project creates a Deep Neural Network with 4 hidden layers (1500 nodes each) to train and test against the MNIST Handwritten Digit dataset.
-The project also uses Convolution Neural Networks with 2 hidden layers against the MNIST dataset
+The project also uses Convolution Neural Networks with 2 hidden layers against the MNIST dataset Lastly, this project uses Recurrent Neural Networks approach on the same MNIST data

 ## Getting Started